 Instructors, administrators, staff, and students at IPoly are committed to maintaining a safe, nurturing, rewarding, and respectful community for exploration and discovery.
-As a guest on the Cal Poly campus, student's attitude and behavior directly impacts both the IPoly and Cal Poly communities.
-No matter where you go on or off campus, you are a representative of IPoly.
-It is expected that you will exercise wise judgment in both words and actions while you are a student here.
+As a guest on the Cal Poly campus, student attitude and behavior directly impact both the IPoly and Cal Poly communities.
+No matter where students go on or off campus, they represent IPoly and are expected to exercise wise judgment in both words and actions.

-Therefore, throughout your journey at IPoly, you will be expected to focus on mastering the components of the 6Cs.
-The IPoly community will provide you opportunities, guidance and mentorship to successfully reach your goal of mastery in each category.
+Therefore, throughout their time at IPoly, students will be expected to focus on mastering the components of the 6Cs.
+The IPoly staff will provide opportunities, guidance and mentorship to successfully reach their goal of mastery in each category.